 To calculate the dollar amount, or cents per mile, simply divide the total cost of a full tank by the total number of miles driven.

-Average Gas Costs for a 1-Year-Old Medium Sedan
+Sample Gas Costs for a 1-Year-Old Pickup Truck

 Your operating costs, otherwise known as variable costs, are only incurred if you drive the vehicle.
 Typically, this includes your gas, maintenance and costs of repair (if applicable).
 To determine your fuel costs, calculate your vehicle’s cents per mile.